-There was a clearly defined management structure that identifies the lines of authority and accountability.
+There was a clearly defined management structure that identified the lines of authority and accountability.
 The centre is managed by a suitably qualified, skilled and experienced person in charge with authority, accountability and responsibility for the provision of the service.
 She also had responsibility for four other centres in the locality.
 She was knowledgeable about the requirements of the Regulations and Standards, and had a very good overview of the health and support needs and personal plans of all the residents.
 She was clear about her role and responsibilities and about the management and the reporting structure in place in the organisation.
-The person in charge told the inspector that she received regular support from her line manager.
-The person in charge was clear about the various roles and responsibilities of staff.
 The provider had established formal management meetings but line managers could also be contacted by phone or email at any time.
 There was also a robust on call rota to ensure back up assistance was available should the centre require assistance out of office hours.